 Within two feet of a sidewalk grate or opening;

 Within two feet of a fire alarm box; or

 Within one foot of a light pole.

-Cry out or make loud noises in any public street, sidewalk or place for the purpose of selling any food or merchandise.
+Cry out or make loud noises in any public street, sidewalk or place for the purpose of selling any merchandise.

-Falsely or fraudulently misrepresent the quality, character or quantity of any article offered for sale or falsely or fraudulently represent services to be rendered or the cost thereof or offer for sale any unwholesome, tainted or diseased food or merchandise.
+Falsely or fraudulently misrepresent the quality, character or quantity of any article offered for sale or falsely or fraudulently represent services to be rendered or the cost thereof.

 Fail to identify himself or herself as a salesperson upon approaching a citizen in a public place or at a private dwelling or fail to explain one's purpose, whether it be direct sales, solicitation of orders or the demonstration of goods and merchandise, or any combination of such purposes.